-Over the years, I have made slight modifications to make this almond apple cake recipe a little healthier and it continues to be a family favorite.
+Over the years, I have made slight modifications to make this fresh apple cake recipe a little healthier.
+It continues to be a family favorite.

-The most time-consuming part in this Apple Cake is dicing and slicing the apples.
+The most time-consuming part of this recipe is dicing and slicing the apples.
 Depending on how much time I have, sometimes, I will top off the cake with diced apples, and sometimes I will use thinly sliced apples.
 Both make a lovely top crust.

 Once again, I am getting ahead of myself so let me show you how easy this is…

 The first thing we are going to do is prepare the nut topping.
-Simply combine the almonds, brown sugar and cinnamon and set it aside while we get started with the rest of the ingredients.
+Combine the almonds, brown sugar and cinnamon and set them aside while we get started with the rest of the ingredients.

 In another bowl, sift the dry ingredients together and set them aside.

-In another bowl, we are going to combine all of the liquid ingredients.
+Combine all of the liquid ingredients in another bowl.
 Begin by whisking the two eggs together.
 Whisk the eggs until they are light in color and begin to thicken.
-Gradually whisk in the sugar, followed by the vegetable oil and finally the applesauce.
+Gradually whisk in the sugar, followed by the vegetable oil and finally the chunky applesauce.

 The applesauce you see here is the one I have made with this recipe.
 The ingredients to make this easy homemade applesauce consist of apples, cinnamon and a pinch of nutmeg.
 Once you start making your own, you will never buy commercial again -at least that is what happened to me 🙂

-Just in case you are wondering, you could use your stand mixture for this recipe.
-Personally, I find it easier to use a couple of bowls and a good old-fashioned whisk to beat the ingredients together.
+Just in case you are wondering, you could use your stand mixer for this recipe.
+I find it easier to use a couple of bowls and a good old-fashioned whisk to beat the ingredients together.

 It’s time to start dicing and slicing some apples.
 The three apples that get diced will go in the batter and the one apple that will get sliced will be placed on top of the batter.

 Today, I decided to use McIntosh apples.
 Cortland apples are another great choice for this apple cake.
-In fact, feel free to experiment and use different varieties of apples.
+Feel free to experiment and use different varieties of apples.

-Next, add the dry ingredients to the wet ones and combine together.
+Next, add the dry ingredients to the wet ones and combine them.
 Do not over mix.

-Add the diced apple/nut mixture to the batter and gently combine together.
+Add the diced apple/nut mixture to the batter and gently combine.

-Surprisingly, there isn’t a lot of batter for the amount of apples.
-But the magical ability of apples to release moisture really works in this recipe.
+Surprisingly, there isn’t a lot of batter for the number of apples.
+But the magical ability of apples to release moisture works in this recipe.

 And what is even more magical about this apple cake – it becomes moister the second day around (if it lasts that long).
-And as a bonus, it freezes wonderfully.
 Perhaps I should have called this recipe a Moist Apple Cake!